ermites-io/pkisauce/README.md

 * GRPC service/call granularity.
 * Generate TLS host only policies for non GRPC services.
 * TLS certificates/keys are using Curve25519.
-* TLS certificates/keys are generated & embedded in the generated code.
+* TLS certificates/keys are generated, obfuscated & embedded in the generated code.
 * TLS certificates/keys are unpacked at runtime.
 * Golang GRPC policies are generated in unary interceptor code ready to be embedded your services.
 * Golang GRPC call granularity, daemonA can only call daemonB/ServiceX/Call1.